-Notably, other Courts addressing the scope of data collected as part of 58 the Deepwater Horizon oil spill have cast doubt on the assertion that there is a lack of monitoring data associated with the spill.
+Notably, other Courts addressing the scope of data collected as part of the 54 Deepwater Horizon oil spill have cast doubt on the assertion that there is a lack of monitoring data associated with the spill.
 See, e.g., In re Deepwater Horizon Belo Cases, No. 19-963, 2020 WL 6689212, at 4 (N.D.
 Fla.
 Nov.
 4, 2020), aff'd sub nom.
 In re Deepwater Horizon BELO Cases, No. 20-14544, 2022 WL 104243 (11th Cir.
 Jan.
-11, 2022) (finding that following the Deepwater Horizon oil spill Unified Area Command ("UAC"), which was composed of several federal and state agencies, "engaged in extensive and coordinated data collection and environmental monitoring efforts, in what has been characterized as 'the largest environmental investigation of an oil spill ever undertaken"); Harrison v.
-BP Expl. & Prod.
-Inc., No. 17-4346, 2022 WL 2390733, at 7 (E.D.
-La.
-July 1, 2022) (noting that Dr. Cook "could have attempted to support an opinion as to the dose necessary to cause plaintiff's symptoms by relying on the universe of relevant epidemiology and toxicology literature studying the spill or by relying on the work of Dr. Jones").
+11, 2022) (finding that following the Deepwater Horizon oil spill Unified Area Command, which was composed of several federal and state agencies, "engaged in extensive and coordinated data collection and environmental monitoring efforts, in what has been characterized as 'the largest environmental investigation of an oil spill ever undertaken"); Harrison, 2022 WL 2390733, at 7 (noting that Dr. Cook "could have attempted to support an opinion as to the dose necessary to cause plaintiff's symptoms by relying on the universe of relevant epidemiology and toxicology literature studying the spill or by relying on the work of Dr. Jones").

-and medical literature on the harmful effects of oil to determine whether a relevant chemical has the capacity to cause the harm alleged by plaintiff in the general population.
-Dr. Cook was not limited to data from the Deepwater Horizon oil spill, and in fact did rely on studies from previous oil spills.59
+prevented from consulting the relevant scientific and medical literature on the harmful effects of oil to determine whether a relevant chemical has the capacity to cause the specific injuries alleged by plaintiffs in the general population.
+Dr. Cook was not limited to data from the Deepwater Horizon oil spill, and in fact did rely on studies from previous oil spills.55